davidchung29/davidchung29/README.md

 ## 📫 Let's Connect

-Check out my pinned projects or reach out on [LinkedIn](https://www.linkedin.com/in/davidchung29).
+Reach out on [LinkedIn](https://www.linkedin.com/in/david-chung-00b04a199/).
 You can also reach me at (dichung@andrew.cmu.edu)